ResRep: Lossless CNN Pruning via Decoupling Remembering and Forgetting: ResRep for Lossless Channel Pruning

 \subsection{The Remembering Parts Remember Always, \\the Forgetting Parts Forget Progressively}

-Though it shows superiority over the traditional (Fig.~\ref{fig-comparison}) to simply zero out the original channels with smaller norms by Gradient Resetting, we notice a problem: the zeroed-out objective-related gradients encode the necessary information for maintaining the performance, which should be preserved to improve the resistance.
+If directly used on conv kernels, \textit{Res} brings a problem: some objective-related gradients encode the supervision information for maintaining the performance but are discarded.
 Intuitively, the parameters are forced to ``forget'' some useful information (gradients).
-Fortunately, the solution is exactly Convolutional Re-parameterization, which requires us to prune the compactors only, not the original conv layers.
-In this case, we only force the compactors to ``forget'', and all the other layers still focus on ``remembering'', so we will not lose any information encoded in the gradients of the original kernels.
+Fortunately, \textit{Rep is exactly the solution}, which allows us to prune the compactors only, not the original conv layers.
+ResRep only forces the compactors to ``forget'', and all the other layers still focus on ``remembering'', so we will not lose the information encoded in the gradients of the original kernels.

-Firstly, we need to decide which channels of $\bm{Q}$ to be zeroed out.
+To combine Res with Rep, we need to decide which channels of $\bm{Q}$ to be zeroed out.
 When training the re-parameterized model, we add the Lasso gradients to the compactors only.
-After a few training epochs, $||\bm{Q}_{j,:}||$ will reflect the importance of channel $j$, so we start to perform \textit{channel selection} based on the value of $\bm{Q}$.
+After a few epochs, $||\bm{Q}_{j,:}||$ will reflect the importance of channel $j$ (\textit{competence-based importance evaluation} discussed in the Sect. \ref{sect-gr}), so we start to perform \textit{channel selection} based on the value of $\bm{Q}$.
 Let $n$ be the number of compactors, $\bm{m}^{(i)}$ (a $D^{(i)}$-dimensional binary vector) be the mask for the $i$-th compactor, we define $\bm{t}^{(i)}\in\mathbb{R}^{D^{(i)}}$ as the metric vector,